melvin-hamilton-digital/peoplevox-api/README.md

 ## Save template generation

-In order to simplify save requests `SaveTemplateGenerator` class was created.
-Generated classes' properties will match your templates' configuration and should simplify imports.
+In order to simplify save requests this library provides [`SaveTemplateGenerator`](./src/Utils/SaveTemplateGenerator.php) class.
+Generated classes' properties will match your templates' configuration and should simplify data imports.

 ```php
 use MHD\Peoplevox\Utils\SaveTemplateGenerator;